Programplaner og emneplaner - Student

 Students must meet the compulsory attendance requirements in order to sit the exam.

-Exam content: Learning outcomes
+Exam content: The learning outcomes

-Time: Sixth semester
+Time: Second semester

 Grading scale